-In March 2024, the Company through its Subsidiary, TNGP, entered into an Investment Agreement with MGen and acquired a 40% equity interest in CGHI.
-On January 27, 2025, AboitizPower was informed that TNGP's coinvestment with MGen and SMGP in SPPC, EERI, and IPIEC has been completed.
+In March 2024, the Company through its Subsidiary, Therma NatGas Power Inc. ("TNGP"), entered into an Investment Agreement with Meralco PowerGen Corporation ("MGen") and acquired a 40% equity interest in Chromite Gas Holdings, Inc. ("Chromite Gas").
+In January 27, 2025, AboitizPower was informed that TNGP's coinvestment with MGen and San Miguel Global Power Holdings Corp.
+(SMGP) in South Premier Power Corp.
+(SPPC), Excellent Energy Resources, Inc. (EERI), and Ilijan Primeline Industrial Estate Corp.
+(IPIEC) has been completed.
 The transaction involved: a.)
 CGHI's acquisition of a 67% equity interest in SPPC, EERI and IPIEC, and b.)
-CGHI and SMGP joint acquisition of approximately 100% of Linseed Field Corporation, which operates the LNG Terminal in Batangas City.
+CGHI and SMGP joint acquisition of approximately 100% of Linseed Field Corp., which operates the LNG Terminal in Batangas City.

-ARI, the Company's renewable energy arm, announced in May 2024 the full dispatch of the 159- MWp Laoag Solar Power Plant in Aguilar, Pangasinan, to provide additional capacity to the grid.
+ARI, the Company's renewable energy arm, announced in May 2024 the full dispatch of the 159-megawatt peak (MWp) Laoag Solar Power Plant in Aguilar, Pangasinan, to provide additional capacity to the grid.